akshayjain847/prodigal/README.md

 Also Few very important things that include writting test cases, adhering to pep-coding guidelines.
 I have tried to follow the norms but haven't checked.
 Although i very well understand, what are all the guidelines should be folowed for production ready code.

+This application has been deployed to heroku and can be accessed at:  https://prodigalapp.herokuapp.com/